 We believe that joining the ACA helps start students on a journey toward developing a professional counseling identity.
 Its many benefits and uses make the yearly cost worthwhile.
-Your COUN 535 instructor will require that you document proof of membership in your first semester.
 You can join ACA now by going to www.counseling.org

 Professional organizations often offer student memberships at deeply discounted rates.
 You may benefit from joining state and local professional affiliates of ACA including the Tennessee Counseling Association (TCA) and Smoky Mountain Counseling Association (SMCA).
 You may also wish to join organizations within your specialty area.
 For example, SC students may find value in the American School Counselor Association (ASCA) or Tennessee School Counselor Association (TSCA).
 CMHC students may benefit from exploring the American Mental Health Counselors Association (AMHCA) and Tennessee Licensed Professional Counselors Association (TLPCA).
 All students may benefit from exploring divisions of the American Counseling Association.
 At times, we will share information about professional organizations or events that may support your counselor identity and development.